GMAT Syllabus 2025: Section-wise GMAT Exam Syllabus (Focus Edition)

 How to Prepare GMAT Syllabus for MBA?

-Most top MBA Colleges require a good GMAT score and it is extremely critical for candidates to score well on the GMAT exam to meet the GMAT cut-off for their desired B-School.
-Besides a GMAT score, students also need to submit their updated resume, transcripts, statement of purpose, letters of recommendation, admission essays, etc. in order to receive admission from an MBA college.
+Most top MBA Colleges require a good GMAT score and candidates must score well on the GMAT exam to meet the GMAT cut-off for their desired B-School.
+Besides a GMAT score, students also need to submit their updated documents, to receive admission from an MBA college.
+These documents are as follows:

-In order to prepare the GMAT syllabus for MBA, students typically require 3-6 months (average 4 months).
+To prepare the GMAT Focus syllabus for an MBA, students typically require 3-6 months (average 4 months).
 The table given below provides a 4-month plan to cover the GMAT exam syllabus:

 Month GMAT Syllabus Preparation Strategy GMAT Books